FAQ

 Q: When querying a dynamic table, I get the "Too many stores in tablet, all writes disabled" error

 A: The tablet is too large.
 Get the table to have more tablets.
-Note that auto-sharding limits the number of tablets as the number of cells multiplied by the value of the tablet_balancer_config/tablet_to_cell_ratio parameter.
+Note that auto-sharding limits the number of tablets to the number of cells multiplied by the value of the tablet_balancer_config/tablet_to_cell_ratio parameter.

-Q: When querying a dynamic table, I get the error "Tablet ... is not known'
+Q: When querying a dynamic table, I get the error "Tablet ... is not known"

 Q: When querying a dynamic table, I get the "Service is not known" error